rozek/notes-on-gundb/README.md

 }
 ```

-`epriv` and `priv` are the private parts of a key pair and should be kept safe and not shared, `epub` and `pub` are their public counterparts and may safely be published (in fact, they often have to be published)
+`epriv` and `priv` are the private parts of a key pair and should be kept safe and not shared, `epub` and `pub` are their public counterparts and may safely be published (in fact, they often _have_ to be published)

 ### Symmetric Encryption ###

 `SEA.encrypt` can be used to encrypt a given text, and `SEA.decrypt` to decrypt it again.
-Both methods require a cipher in form of a literal passphrase but also accept a key pair generated with `SEA.pair` from which they then take the `epriv` part
+Both methods require the same cipher in form of a literal passphrase but also accept a key pair generated with `SEA.pair` from which they then take the `epriv` part

 ```
   let originalText  = 'Lorem ipsum dolor sit amet'